 Monday August 20, 2012, Day 21

 I had a quiet night and I slept a little late this morning.
-The gale warnings continue but now the forecasts for Patmos call for NW winds of force 6 instead of 7 and less gusts.
-They also predict force 4 for tomorrow morning.
+The gale warnings continued but now the forecasts for Patmos called for NW winds of force 6 instead of 7 and less gusts.
+They also predicted force 4 for tomorrow morning.
 We will stay here until then.